Click any word in a definition or example to find the entry for that word

-NEW for 2014: Keep your eyes peeled on this page as this April we will be launching a brand-new game as well as adapted games for mobiles and tablets!
+NEW for 2014: Keep your eyes peeled on this page as in the next few weeks we will be launching a brand-new Collocations game as well as adapted games for mobiles and tablets!

 90% of the time, native English speakers use just 7,500 words in speech and writing.
 In our dictionaries, these words appear in red and are graded with stars.
 One-star words are frequent, two-star words are more frequent, and three-star words are the most frequent.
 But can you guess how many stars each red word is worth?
 Test your intuition on word frequency with this red words game.

 Learn more about our unique red word and star system